adnovum/sonar-build-breaker/README.md

 For example, if you set the property to `sonar.gallio.mode=skip`, each analysis on .NET projects executed with Gallio skipped will be marked "broken".

+### Issues Severity Build Breaker

+This build breaker is only available in preview modes (`sonar.analysis.mode=preview` or `sonar.analysis.mode=issues`).
+In publish mode, issue severity data is not available to post-job checkers.

+1. Define the property `sonar.buildbreaker.preview.issuesSeverity`
+2. Define `sonar.analysis.mode=preview`
+3. Ensure `sonar.preview.excludePlugins` does not have `buildbreaker` in the list (prior to SonarQube 6.2, it is in the list by default)

 ### Configuration Parameters

 | Property | Description | Default value | Example |